 I predict this country being as divided as it now is.

-And knowing the left as well as I know the left, I will tell you right now that it is going to get very, very difficult for Donald Trump in this in the coming weeks, months, and years.
+And knowing the left as well as I know the left, I will tell you right now that it is going to get very, very difficult for Donald Trump in the coming weeks, months, and years.

-And the left is already plotting, planning and scheming.
+And the left is already plotting, planning, and scheming.

 That's all true.